odeke-em/wordSuggestions/README.md

     resources eg the dictionary.

-  + Context detection instead of plain  word lookup/matching from a dictionary.
+  + Context detection instead of plain word lookup/matching from a dictionary

+    and word edit calculations.

+  + Building of vocabulary from learnt words.

   + Conjugation detection.

-  + Hash-precomputation of dictionary words, and string interning.

 Hierachy:
 ==========

-  + All the \*.c files are in directory src/
+  + All the \*.c \*.h files are in directory src/

-  + All the \*.h files are in directory include/

   + All the \*.o and executable files will be stored in directory exec/

-  + All sample files from will be stored in directory samples/
+  + All sample files will be stored in directory samples/

   + All resources like the dictionary will be stored in directory resources/